Vasatika/Analysing-SDOH-age-income-crime-W.R.T-Health-Insurance/README.md

 External websites and articles were researched to support the project objective.
 These sources provide additional insights into social determinants of health, health insurance, and the impact of SDOH on health outcomes.

 ## Additional Notes
-- Detailed information on the data wrangling process, analysis steps, and visualizations can be found in the original report.
+- Detailed information on the data wrangling process, analysis steps, and visualizations can be found in the final report.
 - The project focuses on analyzing the impact of social determinants of health on health insurance, providing insights for insurance companies to design effective plans and coverage.